 Elements of the editor include the toolbar at the top, a status bar along the bottom, and the actual design surface with horizontal and vertical rulers.
 The white, rectangular portion of the design surface represents your dashboard and is generally referred to as the canvas.

-You design dashboards and other views simply by dragging items from the Explore window on the right, and placing them on the dashboard canvas.
+You design dashboards and other views simply by dragging items from the Explore window on the right, and placing them on the canvas.
 For example, drag a metric set to the canvas and it will automatically appear as a chart or other type of visualization showing actual data values.
 Or, add a label component to the canvas and use the Properties window to change its font size and color.

 Related video: Creating and Viewing Dashboards

-The toolbar at the top of the dashboard designer screen lets you perform a wide range of design functions.
-You can copy and paste items from the clipboard, add different types of controls to the canvas, or apply a style or theme.
+The toolbar at the top of the screen lets you perform a wide range of design functions.
+You can copy and paste items from the clipboard, add different types of content to the canvas, or apply a style or theme.
 Essential operations such as switching to View mode are always visible in the toolbar while the remaining buttons may be scrolled left or right depending on the available space.